solana-labs/solana/docs/src/cli/choose-a-wallet.md

 ## Which Wallet is Best?

-Different people will have different needs, but if you are still unsure what's best for you after reading the comparisons above, go with a [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s).
+Different people will have different needs, but if you are still unsure what is best for you after reading the comparisons above, go with a [Ledger Nano S](https://shop.ledger.com/products/ledger-nano-s).
 The [Nano S is well-integrated into Solana's tool suite](../remote-wallet/ledger) and offers an outstanding blend of security and convenience.